 To get in touch with the Year 6 team, email : year6@parkspringprimary.co.uk

-Teaching assistant– Miss Owen
+Teaching assistant– Miss Turner

 Reading records go out every Monday and need to be returned to school the following Monday.
 Your child must read 5x a week and an adult must date and sign their record for every occasion read.